Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Magnetic Resonance Imaging (MRI) – an imaging technique that uses magnetic fields and radio waves to generate detailed images of organs and body tissues.

-Mallampati Score – a test that is used to inspect the upper airway in order to predict the ease of endotracheal intubation.
+Mallampati Score – a clinical assessment tool used to evaluate airway visibility and predict the potential difficulty of intubation.

 Mandatory Breath – a breath in mechanical ventilation that is initiated and controlled by the machine.